abanoubwagim/scout-management-system/scout-system/src/main/resources/static/assets/img/README_IMG_NOTICE.txt

 NOTICE REGARDING REMOVED IMAGE FILES

 This project originally included several image files located in the "img" directory.
-These images (ph.webp, sc-ch.webp, lg.webp, lg-pdf.png, ch_1.webp, ch.webp) contained private visual materials belonging to Scouts.
+These images (ph.webp, sc-ch.webp, lg-pdf.png, ch_1.webp, ch.webp) contained private visual materials belonging to Scouts.

 To protect privacy and adhere to organizational confidentiality, these files have been intentionally removed from this public repository.